ABOUT US

 The Falls Church 29 Initiative

-This Initiative came about through a collaboration between a group of concerned citizens in the City of Falls Church and Fairfax County who live on both sides of Route 29 as it enters Falls Church from the west.
+This Initiative came about in 2019 through a collaboration between a group of concerned citizens in the City of Falls Church and Fairfax County who live on both sides of Route 29 as it enters Falls Church from the west.
 The corridor is a major commuter route, and between Graham Road and Tinner Hill Road, in particular, drivers tend to exceed the speed limit and pedestrians are unsafe.
 Sidewalks are broken and there are very few places to cross the road.
 The corridor has been studied several times, and plans have been prepared for its improvement, but by mid-2019 little progress had been made.

 The group of concerned citizens created the Falls Church 29 Steering Committee, and from this citizens' group, the Falls Church 29 Initiative was born.
 The purpose of the Initiative is to bring together the residential and business community to ultimately improve this stretch of Route 29.